 Manta Resort is probably one of the most iconic Pemba Island hotels as well as anywhere on Earth.
 The experience of entering the turquoise bubble and watching the surrounding marine life float by is truly captivating.

-This is perhaps the resort that put Pemba on the map.
+This is perhaps the resort that put Pemba Island hotels on the map.
 The underwater room is on a level of architectural brilliance with a capsule that is anchored to the ocean floor anomaly known as ‘the blue hole’.

 The room is literally out of this world and is worth every hard-earned cent to experience the sensation of being completely enveloped by the infinite turquoise blue ocean around you.
 The resort does, however, also cater for those on a slightly tighter budget with a selection of stunning Seafront Villas and Superior Garden Rooms to choose from.

 - Location: Manta is located on the northern tip of the island in Kigomasha.